 As there will be a studio audience for this year, tickets are available.

 The BBC recently released updated guidelines on how to apply for tickets during the pandemic on the BBC Shows and Tours website.

-It is advised that members of the public read the full terms and conditions, and make access requirements known during the application process.
+The BBC have advised that members of the public read the full terms and conditions, and make access requirements known during the application process.

-The number of tickets and dates you are eligible for has been restricted and individuals can apply for a maximum of four tickets per show.
+The number of tickets and dates you are eligible for has also been restricted and individuals can apply for a maximum of four tickets per show.

 Applications for smaller groups, however, will not be permitted to make the most use of the available studio space.

 As well as this, multiple applications for the same date will be disregarded, but you can apply for as many dates as you wish.
 You’ll only receive tickets for one date, though, and this is non-transferable, so fans should be careful when selecting dates.

 Applicants will only be notified if they’re successful and tickets will be sent out two to three weeks before each recording.